J0311/SudokuSolver/README.md

 # Java SUDOKU Solver Project

-## -As an avid Sudoku puzzle player (borderline Sudoku addict), it was only fitting to create a solver for my favorite game.
+## As an avid Sudoku puzzle player (borderline Sudoku addict), it was only fitting to create a solver for my favorite game.

-### -Using recursive methods, we traverse the infamous 9 X 9 grid square solving each empty space with valid numbers until complete.
+### Using a recursive algorithm, we traverse the infamous 9 X 9 grid square solving each empty space with valid numbers until complete.

 ###### @author Joseph Walker